Mercury contamination in Grassy Narrows: 21st century

 In her 2017 report, "Good Choices, Bad Choices: Environmental Rights and Environment Protection in Ontario", Diane Saxe, the Environmental Commissioner of Ontario, said that the effects of mercury poisoning on Grassy Narrows and Whitedog community members are "devastating" and that, "after more than 60 years, the problem is getting worse, not better."
-Methyl-mercury accumulates in the body over a lifetime, creating a devastating situation for the Grassy Narrows and White Dog, whoHer report said that more than 58% of the "Grassy Narrows and Wabaseemoong community members have been diagnosed with—or are suspected of having—Minamata disease.
+Methyl-mercury accumulates in the body over a lifetime, creating a devastating situation for the Grassy Narrows and Whitedog communities.
+Her report said that more than 58% of the "Grassy Narrows and Wabaseemoong community members have been diagnosed with—or are suspected of having—Minamata disease.

 The Grassy Narrows community was under a long-term drinking water advisory from about 2013 through October 2020, when it was lifted.

 In 2019, Grassy Narrows had obtained their historical Hg biomarker data from a surveillance programme undertaken by the government, which collected data measuring yearly Hg concentrations in hair samples from 657 community members between January 1, 1970 and January 31, 1997.